PumasAI/QuartoNotebookRunner.jl/README.md

 ```
 julia> using QuartoNotebookRunner # Load the runner package.

-julia> QuartoNotebookRunner.QuartoNotebookWorker.debug() # Start a subprocess with the worker package loaded.
+julia> QuartoNotebookRunner.WorkerSetup.debug() # Start a subprocess with the worker package loaded.
 ```

 A new Julia REPL will start *inside* of the current one.